sebastiangoetz/slr-toolkit/android-client/README.md

 2. Select the device that you want to run the app on in the target device menu.
 If you don't have any devices configured, you need to either create an Android Virtual Device to use the Android Emulator or connect a physical device.
 3. Click "Run".
-Tested with Android Studio Flamingo, 2022.2.1 Patch 2.
+Tested with Android Studio Giraffe, 2022.3.1.

 ## Architecture